Check the Events & Annoucements for curernt status.

 Wednesday evening at 8:00 pm.
 The format varies.
 Twice per month, the meeting is devoted to reading scripture passages and prayer.
 At the other meetings different topics are considered.
 For example, the Pastor has led a study of the early Church Fathers and provided an overview of cultural world views.
+We have also watched videos from Ligonier Ministries and similar organizations, and a series on the Reformation.

 Sunday School classes for all ages are available, Sunday morning from 10:00-11:00 am (before the morning worship service).